Freedom for Others and God

 You claim, “I’m only concerned.
 Isn’t that okay?”

-If you answer yes, you may see sin in another person’s life, you know sin has consequences.
-If that is the case, you can hope, pray, and encourage, and perhaps exhort and rebuke.
-You do those things, because you know God has asked you to “speak the truth in love” (Ephesians 4:15).
-You are not doing this to be the Jr. Holy Spirit in their life – you do it because it is pursuing their best.
+If you answer yes, you may see sin in another person’s life; you know sin has consequences.
+When that is the case, you can hope, pray, and encourage, and perhaps exhort and rebuke.
+Those things are applicable because God has asked you to “speak the truth in love” (Ephesians 4:15).
+Doing that is not trying to be the Jr. Holy Spirit in their life – it is pursuing their best.

 Or, if your answer is no, it is more like you feel compelled to make them change.
-If true, that is where their behavior controls you.
-You are living in the Left Circle.
-You may have the right motive, hoping they change to not experience the consequences of the sin, but you see this as your responsibility – not God’s and theirs – to change their behavior.
+That means their behavior controls you.
+Enjoy living in the Left Circle.
+You may have the right motive, hoping they will change so as not to experience the consequences of their sin.
+However, that often translates into seeing this as your responsibility – not God’s and theirs – to change their behavior.
 Be careful and be objective.
 Your ME flashing will remove objectivity every time.

 Satan and your sin nature can take the beauty of grace and freedom and distort it.
 Please do not let that happen.